Filing a Moving Claim with a Moving Company

 Meaning that if your $2,000.00 flat screen T.V. weighing 65 pounds is completely damaged and no longer works, you will receive a settlement offer of $39.00.
 If you have an older model T.V. and it’s a complete loss, you may be required to show proof of the item’s weight by providing the manufacturer’s guide, a similar item’s weight specifications, model number, etc.

 Once you have filed your claim, it typically takes 30 to 60 days or less for an intrastate (move within the same state) claim to be processed.
-For a long distance, it could take up to 120 days for the claim to be completed.
+For a long-distance, it could take up to 120 days for the claim to be completed.
 If you do not file a claim within 9 months from the date that your shipment was delivered, the moving company is not required to accept or honor your claim.
 In some situations, the moving company may offer you a good faith settlement offer instead.
-Here at Moving Authority we wish you the best of luck with filing your claim or go to link above and you can do it for free on our site but you should confirm that your mover has received it once completed!
+Here at Moving Authority we wish you the best of luck with filing your claim or go to the link above and you can do it for free on our site but you should confirm that your mover has received it once completed!